 When I want my client to smile, I usually have a few jokes up my sleeve that will make them genuinely laugh or smile and I’ll take the photos at the opportune moment.
 However, if you are just put on the spot and told to say ‘cheese’, rather do the following:

-Relax your face, from forehead to your mouth.
-Now try to get your eyes to smile (Smize), like trying to make them stretch out into a smile.
+First, relax your forehead.
+Doing that will automatically relax your eyes too.
+Now relax your mouth.
+Now your eyes will have tightened again so relax them again and try to get your eyes to 'smile' (Smize), like trying to make them stretch out into a smile.
 You should immediately feel your forehead and your temples relax even more and this will also add a more genuine a warm look to the photo.
 Now you can smile.

 Another super-secret trick I use is I make my clients close their eyes and ask them to think about someone they really miss and would love to see here next to me.
 Then on the count of 3 I tell them to open their eyes and show how happy they are to see them.
 That always does the trick, and I actually also use that for myself when I have to be in a photograph.